 Well, those macho days were over, except for the exactly thirty-eight buyers that insisted on a genuine 427 in their 1966 7 Litre.
 One hopes that Ford checked their arm and leg muscles before they turned over the keys to them.
 That’s not to say that the 428 powered 7 Litres were a smash sales success by any means either: barely 11k sold that year.
 By 1967, it was just a trim/engine package available on the Galaxie XL, rather than a distinct model.
 And by 1969, it was history (as was the very short-lived 428, replaced by the all-new “385” 429 engine).

 It was all a bit confusing for me as a kid, especially since in the mid-sixties Ford made distinct V8s in 427, 428, 429 and 430 cubic inch sizes.
 It must have been Ford’s way of trying to keep up with GM, whose divisions still proudly flaunted unique engines (mostly).
 Admittedly, the 427 was in the same FE engine family as the 428 and 390, and looked similar from the outside, but was a totally different animal otherwise.
 The 430 was the old MEL engine, and the new 429 replaced them all.
-But not before Ford heavily revised the 428 for its final two-year outing in ’68 and ’69 as the Cobra Jet, sporting a low-balled 335 hp rating for insurance purposes.
+But not before Ford heavily revised the 428 for its final three-year outing in ’68 as the Cobra Jet, sporting a low-balled 335 hp rating for insurance purposes.

 The 7-Litre wasn’t the only car that had its 427 replaced by the 428.
 The legendary Shelby Cobra 427 started out with a full-on side-oiler 427, but because the whole 427 Cobra program was a financial disaster, many of them actually were built with the much cheaper 428.
 And, no, they weren’t rebadged “7-Litre” or “428″.
 Shelby wasn’t/isn’t exactly famous for a propensity towards full disclosure.